 C4 was a pilot program offered to ELP alumni in 2017 to help them strengthen their meeting facilitation skills and bring communities together to have meaningful conversations to support positive change.
 Community teams consisted of 3 to 6 ELP alumni within a county who participated in three training events that prepared them to host a series of community conversations.

-For information about the program, contact Jody Horntvedt, Extension educator, at firstname.lastname@example.org.
+For information about the program, contact Jody Horntvedt, Extension educator.

 We have created a Facebook group (closed group) for all alumni of the program to connect.
-Ask to join the group at this site, and we'll add you to the nearly 300 alumni who are already members.
+Ask to join the group on our Facebook page, and we'll add you to the nearly 300 alumni who are already members.